Reasons for Artists to Make Art in Series

-The problem with the "I make whatever I feel like making whenever I feel like making it" approach to art is that when everything is different and there's no common thread, it's difficult for us to get a grip on where you're going, what you stand for, what your art is about.
-Viewers try their best to sift through everything and make sense of it, but if no clear order, pattern or intent is evident, they basically give up.
-When each consecutive piece is different from all those that precede it, viewers have to start fresh with every new image, resulting in a start, stop, start, stop, start, stop process of trying to figure every one out from scratch, and then trying to figure out how they all fit together with the rest.
-That's not only time consuming and labor intensive, but it's also confusing and in many cases, ultimately exhausting.
+The problem with the "I make whatever I feel like making whenever I feel like making it" approach to art is that when everything is different and there's no common thread.
+It's difficult for us to get a grip on where you're going, what you stand for, what your art is about.
+People try their best to sift through everything and make sense of it, but if no clear order, pattern or intent is evident, they often give up.
+The start-stop-start-stop-start-stop process of having to decipher every artwork from scratch is not only time consuming and labor intensive, but it's also difficult, confusing and in many cases, ultimately exhausting.

-Another common excuse artists give for not working in series is that they don't want to get repetitive, bored, or locked into particular compositions or categories, or end up in a rut.
+Another common excuse artists give for not working in series is that they don't want to get repetitive, bored, or locked into particular compositions or categories and end up in a rut.
 It's all about their artistic freedom, they say.
 But is this approach really a rut or a loss of freedom?
 Not necessarily.
 The idea of working in series or in distinct purposeful directions can actually be the opposite of condemning oneself to a life of sameness or repetition.
-The process is not about repetition at all, but rather about being able to explore, investigate, examine or address particular ideas, themes, issues, compositions, concepts or topics in progressively deeper and more meaningful ways, and from a richer variety of perspectives than is possible by making just one or two.
-It's like looking at something under a microscope as opposed to giving it a casual passing glance.
-The closer you look, the more you see, and the more you see, the more fascinating it gets.

-If you only do it once or twice and then move on to whatever you feel like doing next, then how much can you possibly learn or benefit from such a brief encounter or experience?
+If you only create one or two similar pieces and then move on to whatever you feel like making next, how much can you possibly learn or benefit from such minimal experience?
 How much in-depth wisdom can you gain?
-How much can you use that limited amount of knowledge to benefit us, the viewers?
+How much can you use that limited wisdom to benefit and inform us, the viewers?
 What do you ultimately have to share or communicate?
 Not much more than superficial encounters with random unrelated works.

-If however you produce a unified series or body of themed related works, you in a sense become the expert or authority on whatever thoughts, inspirations or ideas are embodied within that art.
-The knowledge and experience you gain from working within a well-defined set of parameters, while expressing yourself from a range of different perspectives within those parameters, allows you to nuance your compositions more subtly, purposefully and in greater depth and detail, and to communicate the results of your observations and explorations in more impactful, compelling and consequential ways.
-In other words, you're able to more convincingly get your point across and to more profoundly connect with your audience.
-The truth is that people have an easier time understanding, appreciating and being moved by what you're up to when you make an effort to explain it to them in detail (through a unified body of works and from a variety of different perspectives) than offering a brief or incomplete answer (through only one or two works) which tends to give the impression you don't really have that much to say.
+If however you produce a unified series or body of themed related works, you in a sense become the expert or authority on whatever thoughts, inspirations, or ideas are embodied within the art.
+The knowledge and experience you gain from working within a well-defined set of parameters, while expressing yourself from a range of different perspectives within those parameters, allows you to nuance your compositions more subtly, purposefully and in greater depth and detail, and most importantly, to communicate the results of your observations and explorations in impactful, compelling, profound, and consequential ways.
+In other words, you're able to more convincingly get your point across and connect with your audience.
+The simple truth is that people have an easier time being moved by what you're up to when the individual works combine to convey a singular experience.

-At play also is the phenomenon of strength in numbers, of the whole being greater than the sum of the parts.
+Also at play is the phenomenon of strength in numbers, of the whole being greater than the sum of the parts.
 In a good compelling series, there's a cumulative effect above and beyond each individual work being considered solely on its own merits.
 The combined effect results in a more enhanced and intensified experience.
 Simply put, a good strong series or body of work gangs up on you.
-Most people don't get it the first time; they need help.
-They need to have it explained, approached or presented in more ways than one, from multiple perspectives.
-In the case of art, redundancy works-- not the same exact thing done over and over again, but rather stated and restated in different yet interconnected ways.
-Your job is not done until viewers can say, "I get it; I see your point; I know exactly what you're thinking, where you're coming from, why this is important to you, and why it's worth me taking my time to consider."
+Many people can't fully comprehend where you're coming from simply by seeing one or two works of art.
+The need more.
+When it comes to art, redundancy works-- not in terms of seeing the same exact thing done over and over again, but rather stated and restated in different yet interconnected ways.
+Your job is not done until viewers can say, "I get it; I see your point; I know exactly what you're thinking, where you're coming from, why this is important to you, and why it's worth me taking my time to reflect on and appreciate."

-In a way, you can compare making art to writing a novel or composing a poem.
-Very few ideas can be adequately expressed in single chapters or verses as compared to how thoroughly they can be treated in entire novels or poems.
+In a way, you can compare making art in series to writing a novel or play.
+Very few ideas can be adequately expressed in single chapters or scenes as compared to how thoroughly they can be treated in complete entire works.
 The same holds true for art.
 A single painting has no beginning, middle or end.
 It has no theme, no plot, no context or direction.
 It's a one-off and not much more.
 We can only guess at its greater significance, purpose, story line or the meta-message it's intended to convey (assuming it even has any of that).
-And in the overwhelming majority of cases, those deficits are decidedly unsatisfying for viewers, especially more experienced ones.
-They need more-- a fuller context, understanding or build-out as to where the art comes from, what inspired it, why it exists or where it's going.
-They want an experience, not an instance; they want to feel like they're on a journey, immersed or involved with something bigger and more meaningful while becoming progressively enlightened or informed along the way.
+And in the overwhelming majority of cases, those shortcomings are decidedly unsatisfying for viewers, especially experienced ones.
+They need more-- a fuller context, understanding or build-out as to where the art comes from, what it's about, why it exists, or where it's going.
+They want an experience, not a moment or an instance; they want to feel like the art is taking them on a journey, an adventure, and immersing them in something bigger and more meaningful, and progressively enlightening or elucidating them along the way.

-Coming at this concept from yet another angle, the way our minds work is that we have a constant need to organize, order and make sense of our surroundings no matter where we are or what we're doing, including looking at art.
-If anything is unclear, we instinctively do whatever we have to do to resolve it, to eliminate confusion and gain some sense of control.
+Coming at this concept from yet another angle, the way our minds work is that we have a constant need to organize, order and make sense of our surroundings no matter where we are or what we're doing.
+If anything is unclear, we instinctively do whatever we can to resolve it, to eliminate confusion and gain some sense of control.
 We don't like uncertainty; we don't like not knowing what's going on.
 The same holds true for art.
 We dearly want to feel connected to it.
 We want to understand.
-And this is why a series or body of work is far more compelling and effective than onesies.
-The individual interrelations between pieces when experienced as a whole help viewers get to where they want to go and rewards them with the satisfaction that they've been somewhere and have seen something worth seeing.
+And this is why a well-scripted series or body of work is far more compelling and effective than onesies.
+The individual interrelations between pieces when experienced as a whole help viewers get to where they want to go and rewards them along the way with the satisfaction that they've been somewhere and have witnessed something worth seeing.

-Last but not least, a well thought out and executed body of work demonstrates to all those razor-tongued critics, discerning five-star gallery owners and finicky hardcore collectors that you've got the moxie, you know what you're doing, where you're going, what you have to do to get there, and most importantly, that you have the ability to think something all the way through to the exquisitely satisfying end.
-The pros understand what it takes for artists to distinguish themselves above and beyond the morass of mediocrity out there, and that's the kind of art they're constantly on the lookout for.
+Last but not least, a well thought out and executed body of work demonstrates to all those razor-tongued critics, five-star gallery owners, and finicky hardcore collectors that you're on the path, you know what you're doing, where you're going, what you have to do to get there, and most importantly, that you have the ability to think matters all the way through to the exquisitely satisfying climax.
+The pros understand what it takes for artists to distinguish themselves above and beyond the vast morass of mediocrity out there, and that's the kind of art they're constantly on the lookout for.

 If an artist makes only one or two of something, no matter how good they are, the pros often wonder.
 "Well, did they just get lucky?"
 "Is this the beginning of a great story or just another dead end?"
 "Can they do it again... and again... and again?"
-It's the "again and again and again" part that counts-- the depth, the seriousness, the complexity, the dedication and commitment manifested in a superbly conceived and executed group of works as opposed to only one or two.
-People who know art assess by numbers, not onesies; onesies tell them nothing.
-A body of work speaks to the breadth, scope and brilliance of an artist's creative abilities, to the depth with which they can expound or elucidate on a particular subject, topic, concept, idea or whatever.
-A lone isolated work of art is nothing more than a start.
-So if you're going to start something, you better be prepared to finish it.
+It's the "again and again and again" part that counts-- the depth, the seriousness, the complexity, the dedication, commitment, and ability to manifest a superbly conceived and executed group of related works.
+People who know art assess by numbers; onesies tell them nothing.
+So if you're going to start something, you'd better be prepared to finish it.

 Additional pointers for working in series:

 * If you're not sure whether you want to go in a particular direction with multiple works, rather than producing finished pieces right from the start, maybe instead sketch out various ideas for compositions first.
-See whether they hold your interest individually or as a group, whether they're worth following though on or whether they're not quite as fascinating as you thought they would be, and that you need to rethink your approach.
+See whether they hold your interest and attention both individually and as a group, whether they're worth following though on or whether they're not quite as fascinating as you thought they would be, and that you need to rethink your approach.

 * For those of you who prefer or insist on making different kinds of art, work on several series simultaneously.
-Or take a break from working on a particular series and make one or two of whatever you want to make; then get back to work on the series.
+Or take a break from working on a particular series, make one or two of whatever you want to make, and then get back to work on the series.

 * Once you finalize the ideas behind a series of body of work, stick with them.
-This isn't always easy, but forcing yourself to maintain a high level of focus and discipline without getting distracted keeps you totally immersed in the outcome.
+This isn't always easy, but forcing yourself to maintain a high level of focus and discipline without getting distracted keeps you totally invested in the outcome.
 An unwavering intensity of engagement is always evident in a successful body of work, and is a skill that will serve you exceptionally well as you advance in your career.